-Richard Hinkie will be presenting “Fast Forward Your Career: 7 Career Success Principles” on February 12.
-Click here to register to attend in-person or virtually.
+Ric Hinkie presented “Fast Forward Your Career: 7 Career Success Principles” on February 12, 2019.
+Watch it here.

 Q. What prompted you to get reconnected with the Alumni Association?